christophe-rd/wildchrokie/notes/notesCookieScaping.md

 #### BETALL GR14 P15
 Outer ring is probably actually 2022 growth because of how wide it is.
 Neil: Is the outer ring 2022 or 2023
+4TH ROUND: look up last ring and adjust measurements if not ok.
 ####BETALL SH2 P6
 RESAND
 Outer ring is probably actually 2022 growth because of how wide it is.